thomktz/betterave/README.md

   - **Merge:** Once approved, changes are merged.

 - **Testing**
 To test the code, execute `pytest` in the source directory.
 This command will run the unit tests (using pytest) and generate a coverage report.
-Currently, there are 68 tests coded, all of which have passed successfully.
+Our tests cover mostly the database operations, which is critical when developing an API, since routes are just shallow interfaces to the operations.
+Our test suite contains **68 tests**.

 ## Deployment

-Docker
+### Docker

-Serveur
+The code is containerized using Docker.
+Both frontend and backend have their Dockerfile, and a `docker-compose.yml` in the root folder is used to orchestrate them, and the database/volumes.
+More information on how to setup the app for development can be found in the section

+### Server

+To host our app, we used a free-tier EC2 instance from Amazon Web Services.
+The instance is running Ubuntu 22.04, and is accessible through SSH.
+We installed Docker and then cloned the repository.

-DNS
+### DNS

+Luckily enough, we already had a domain name for us to use - or rather to create a subdomain from.
+On the server, we set up a reverse proxy to redirect requests to the right port.
+- betterave.kientz.net redirects to port 8080 (frontend)
+- api.betterave.kientz.net redirects to port 5000 (backend)

 ## Setup for development